ronan-f/jungle-rails/README.md

 # Jungle

-Jungle is amini e-commerce application built with Rails 4.2 to practice working with different technologies.
+Jungle is a mini e-commerce application built with Rails 4.2 to practice working with different technologies.

 ## Final product